bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ***

-where `-o <NAME OF PROJECT>` is used to name the test project.
+where `-o <NAME OF PROJECT>` refers to the name of the test project.

 **2. Add bUnit to the test project**

-To add bUnit to the test project, change to the newly created test projects folder and then use the following command:
+To add bUnit to the test project, change to the newly created test projects folder and use the following command:

 # [xUnit](#tab/xunit)